Fujifilm GFX 50S vs Leica TL

 It is notable that the GFX 50S has a microphone port, which is missing on the TL.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The GFX 50S is a recent model that features in the current product line-up of Fujifilm.
 In contrast, the TL has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the TL was succeeded by the Leica TL2.
+Further information on the two cameras, as well as related accessories, can be found on the official Fujifilm and Leica websites.

 Review summary: Fujifilm GFX 50S vs Leica TL